xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/parallel-execution-threshold.md

 `Y` is an integer that specifies the array size threshold at which parallel execution takes place.
 If a parallel-enabled function is invoked on an array whose number of elements is equal to or greater than this threshold, execution takes place in parallel.
 If not, it doesn't.

-Prior to this call, the default value of the threshold is specified by an environment variable named APL_MIN_PARALLEL.
+Prior to this call, the default value of the threshold is specified by an environment variable named `APL_MIN_PARALLEL`.
 If this variable is not set, the default is 32768.

 `R` is the previous value.

 See [Parallel Execution
-         on page 1](../Introduction/Parallel%20Execution.htm#Parallel_Execution) and [Number of Threads on page 1](number-of-threads.md).
+         on page 1](../Introduction/Parallel Execution.htm#Parallel_Execution) and [Number of Threads on page 1](number-of-threads.md).